Asteroid-mass soliton as the dark matter-baryon coincidence solution

 Fig.~\ref{fig:landscape} illustrates the parameter space for coincident soliton DM alongside projected experimental sensitivities.
-The left panel displays contours of $M_{\rm fb}$ and $T_*$ as functions of FOPT parameters $\alpha$ and $\beta/H_*$, with $c_\chi=0.5$ fixed. $\alpha<1$ is required to have a moderate FOPT, which avoids melting the solitons by a too large reheating temperature $T_{\rm rh}\approx(1+\alpha)^{1/4}T_*$, while $\beta/H_*<1$ is not considered as it is not realizable in general FOPTs.
+The left panel displays contours of $M_{\rm fb}$ and $T_*$ as functions of FOPT parameters $\alpha$ and $\beta/H_*$, with $c_\chi=0.5$ fixed.
+After the FOPT, the Universe is reheated to a temperature $T_{\rm rh}\approx(1+\alpha)^{1/4}T_*$.
+This might melt the solitons, if $T_{\rm rh}$ is comparable with the mass gap, such that $\chi$'s gain sufficient kinetic energy to penetrate the true vacuum.
+Therefore, $\alpha<1$ is required to have a moderate FOPT, while $\beta/H_*<1$ is not considered as it is not realizable in general FOPTs.
 The right panel shows the $M_{\rm fb}$-$R_{\rm fb}$ plane fixing $\alpha=0.1$, where the meshed region represents the natural regime $5~{\rm GeV}\lesssim\mu\lesssim50$ GeV for the coincidence problem, corresponding to $c_\chi\simeq 0.1-1$.
 In both panels, $v_w=0.6$, and the orange, blue and cyan shaded regions indicate the projected GW sensitivities of future $\mu$Ares~\cite{Sesana:2019vho}, Theia~\cite{Theia:2017xtk}, and LISA~\cite{LISA:2017pwj} detectors, respectively, with a signal-to-noise ratio at 10 (lighter) and 100 (darker).
 Existing constraints from microlensing~\cite{Carr:2020xqk,Green:2020jor,Carr:2020gox} and projected detection regimes~\cite{Katz:2018zrn,Bai:2018bej,Jung:2019fcs,Gawade:2023gmt,Fedderke:2024wpy} are also shown for reference.
-Notably, for the coincident Fermi-ball DM, a large detection overlap from GWs and lensing effects arises in the asteroid-mass window.
+Different from the PBH case, Fermi-ball does not suffer from Hawking radiation~\cite{Hawking:1974rv,Hawking1975}, and hence the coincidence solution allows for mass as light as $\sim 10^{12}$ g.
+However, the combined detection of GWs and lensing restricts in the asteroid-mass window, which provides an important distinguished signature between Fermi-balls and PBHs.